Sexual Problems in WomenSkip to the navigation

 Most women have a sexual problem at one time or another.
 For some women, the problem is long-term.

-Surveys of the general population in the United States found that many women occasionally have sexual problems and worries.
-These may include:footnote 2
+Many women occasionally have sexual problems and worries.
+These may include:

 When To Call a Doctor

 Call a doctor for immediate care if you have sudden, severe pelvic pain.

 Watchful waiting is a wait-and-see approach.
 If you improve on your own, you won't need treatment.
 If you don't improve, you and your doctor will decide what to do next.